-The Fushimi Inari shrine is visited by millions yearly and l can’t even imagine how bothersome it is to the people who live in the vicinity.
+Kyoto Attractions: One of the most popular tourist favorites is the Fushimi Inari shrine which is visited by millions yearly. l can’t even imagine how bothersome it is to the people who live in the vicinity.
 There are houses leading right up to the entrance.
 The constant noise and people would drive me nuts.

 I would allow a fair bit of time to enjoy the scenery, especially the Japanese men and women who are all dressed up as Geishas and Harajuku girls.
 Going up higher, you can get a feel for what the trails look like.
 It is so lush and green up there.